Why has my veterinarian applied a bandage or splint to my dog?

 How do I care for the bandage or splint?

-If your dog left the bandage alone when it was first applied and then suddenly began to chew at it, it may be an indication that a problem is developing.
-If this happens, do not delay - contact your veterinarian immediately for further advice.
+Do not take the splint or bandage off unless instructed to do so by your veterinarian.
+If your dog takes the bandage off on his own, contact your veterinary clinic immediately to arrange a recheck appointment.
+If your dog left the bandage alone when it was first applied and then suddenly begins to chew at it, it may be an indication that a problem is developing.
+If this happens, contact your veterinarian immediately for advice.

-"Without exception, your dog must not be allowed to go outside unless leashed and directly supervised by a responsible adult."
+"Without exception, your dog must not be allowed to go outside unless leashed, bandage covered, and directly supervised by a responsible adult."

 When should I take my dog back to the veterinarian?

 Your veterinarian will tell you how often to schedule routine bandage or splint changes.
-You should contact the clinic or bring the dog in for an immediate recheck appointment or a bandage change if:
+You should contact the clinic for advice or schedule a recheck appointment or a bandage change as soon as possible if:

-- Your dog is chewing on the bandage
+• your dog is chewing on the splint or bandage

-- You notice that the bandage is smelly or becomes soiled with blood or other discharges
+• the bandage becomes smelly or soiled with blood and/or other discharges

-- You notice swelling above or below the bandage
+• you notice swelling or changes in color above or below the bandage